 It may be possible to request a short extension of time to hand in the Dissertation.
-Decisions on extensions are not taken by the department or examiners but by the University Proctors, but you are encouraged to discuss extensions with your Supervisor or the Course Director before making an extension request to avoid creating a conflict with other programme milestones.
-To request an extension, contact your college advisor who will send the application to the Proctors for consideration.
+Decisions on extensions are not taken by the department or examiners but by the University Proctors.
+Short extensions may be requested within certain limitations; to request a lengthier extension, contact your college advisor who will send the application to the Proctors for consideration.